johnnyiller/johnnyiller.github.io/_posts/2019-8-9-turnover.markdown

 <b>If teams are changing membership frequently, the team will never reach peak performance, leading to top performers jumping ship, which will doom the organization to a lifetime of substandard results.</b>

+Hopefully, the following graphic will help illustrate how all this movement can disrupt a teams ability to perform.

 ![GroupCycleDynamics]({{site.url}}/assets/diagrams/team_dynamics.png)

-Hopefully, I've convinced you that high <b>internal turnover</b> is a real thing and when it's high, it can cost organizations dearly in the form of increased external turnover and sub-par team performance.
+With luck, I've convinced you that high <b>internal turnover</b> is a real thing and when it's high, it can cost organizations dearly in the form of increased external turnover and sub-par team performance.
 If you do not agree with my premise, you may stop reading here, I won't be offended.

 ![HowFar]({{site.url}}/assets/diagrams/bluepillredpill.png)

-If you are reading this sentence, I'll assume you'd like a few pointers on how to limit <b>internal turnover</b> and see your organization thrive.
+If you are reading this sentence, I'll assume you'd like a few pointers on how to limit <b>internal turnover</b> to help your teams become more productive.
 This list isn't meant to be exhaustive so please feel free to leave a comment, if you think of other ways to reduce internal turnover rates.

 ## Tips for reducing Internal Turnover

 ### Change Projects not teams

 Often, it is better to let a high performing teams take complete ownership of a new project than it is to try and stitch together a new team for a new project.
-Often this will lead to some members of the team having less than perfect skills for the new project.
+Reassigning teams will lead to some members of the team having less than perfect skills for the new project.
 This should be viewed as a growth opportunity for those individuals and they should be required to learn the new skills.
-This style of team development is at the core of the agile development process.
-Teams adjust the project requirements and their skillset over time rather adjusting the personnel.
+Iterative learning, is at the core of the agile development process which has been shown to be an effective way to improve team output.
+The strategy for success, is for teams to adjust the project requirements and their skillset over time rather adjusting team composition.

 The core principle is that it's easier and thus more cost effective to learn new skills, and assimilate them, than it is to assimilate new team members.
 Learning new skills is a win for everyone at the company.
 Conversely, changing teams, and as a result, being forced to go through the stages of group development again is costly and time consuming with no direct payoff for the employee or the organization.

-Tasking a stable team with a new project is much preferred, to breaking up the team, but this too can be disruptive if it's done too often and without solid reasoning.
+Tasking a stable team with a new project is much preferred, to breaking up the team, but reassignments can also be disruptive if it's done too often and without solid reasoning.
 Moving from half finished project to half finished project can eat up large chunks of a teams time and make them feel like they are never really adding value to the organization.
-Most projects have periods of lesser activity; if possible, use slower periods to switch projects if possible as it will be less disruptive and deflating to team moral.
+In my experience, most projects have periods of lesser activity; if possible, use slower periods to switch projects if possible as it will be less disruptive and deflating to team moral.

 ### Hire learning generalists in favor of specialists